mirokod/ESP32-S3_1.54inch_Internet-Radio/README.md

 - Stations loaded from SD card
 - Format: NAME|URL
 - Names are displayed in UI
-- Supports up to 40 stations
+- Supports up to 40 stations (Can be increased in the code)
 - 6 stations per page

 ---